DavidWells/serverless-workshop/lessons-code-complete/events/dynamodb-streams/README.md

   POST to your endpoint with `{ "id": "id-here"}`

+5.

-## DynamoDB cloudformation
+## DynamoDB cloudformation with stream

-Cloudformation can be tricky at first.
-Below is the cloud formation template for a new dynamoDB table.

-For additional cloudformation information check out. https://acloud.guru/learn/aws-cloudformation and https://acloud.guru/learn/aws-advanced-cloudformation

 ```yml
 Resources: